Asian shares recover as China outlines 2019 policy plans

 CHINESE TRADE: On Monday, China reported that its exports to the U.S. fell 3.5 percent from a year earlier in December to $40.3 billion, although its overall trade surplus with the United States surged last year.
 Markets initially slipped on worries that tariffs were putting a drag on the world's second largest economy.
 But buying enthusiasm recovered on hopes that Chinese negotiators will be more keen to resolve a trade dispute with the U.S. Chinese Vice Premier Liu He is set to lead negotiators at talks in Washington later this month.

 ANALYST'S TAKE: "Early movers had mostly headed into green, paring back losses from Monday's worry over China's trade performance," Jingyi Pan of IG said in a market commentary.
 "To some extent, the market is gradually shrugging this off as a one-off incident after front loading previously.
-The impetus this provides for a U.S.-China resolution had also likely inspired the gains," she added.
+The impetus this provides for a U.S.-China resolution had also likely inspired the gains."

 Comments